 In addition to learning about the disorder, it’s helpful to learn what can be done to overcome the disorder.
 Remember we need to successfully do two things to heal from depression and become happy again.
 First we need to alter the chemistry in our bodies and our brains, and second we need to redirect the focus of the RAS to change the programs of our subconscious.
 Depending on the situation, medication and professional help may be necessary to correct chemical imbalances, but in addition to these valuable resources there are also things we can do to alter the chemistry in our brains.

 The change will not be like flipping on a light switch, it is gradual like a sunrise.
 The key to achieving a hopeful sunrise is consistency.
 We have a plan for that.
-The Hope for Healing program consists of organizing simple emotional wellness tools into an effective progressive schedule that includes a short morning routine, a simple daily task, and a short evening routine.
+We offer a free ebook called “30 Days to Alleviate Depression” which is a comprehensive action plan designed to help empower people to regain a sense of peace and control in their lives by following a set of simple, consistent action steps.
+Easy, step by step coaching guides you through each day explaining not only what to do, but why it works.
 Following this simple program consistently brings about significant changes in the way a person thinks and feels.

 Following this process changed my life.
 It brought back my happiness and allowed me to become myself again.
 I did not heal because I am special or lucky, but because I followed a program based on sound scientific principles.